-We note, that the analytical formula of equation 20 does not match the numerical tight-binding results for the former case because $k_F d \gg 1$ is not fulfilled, while the agreement for the latter case can be seen.
-Figures 6a-6c have been shown in reference [62].
+results for the case of figure 6b because $k_F d \gg 1$ is not fulfilled, while the agreement for the case of figure 6c can be seen.
+Figures 6a-6c have been shown in reference [68].
 For completeness, we show another p-n junction in figure 6d which is the same as figure 6c except that the junction profile is not linear but modeled by a sine function; see the upper panel of figure 6d.
 The $T(\theta)$ is analytically difficult to solve but remains numerically straightforward.
 Nevertheless, because of $k_F d \gg 1$ , the difference between the two approaches is not drastic, as seen in the lower panel of figure 6d.
-We conclude that the exponential form of equation 20 can always serve as a good approximation for smooth n-p and p-n junctions.
+We conclude that the exponential form of equation 22 can always serve as a good approximation for smooth n-p and p-n junctions.

 Klein tunneling.
-Whether sharp equation 19 or smooth equation 20, the transmission probability across a graphene p-n junction at normal incidence is always perfect: T(0) = 1, which resembles the original Klein paradox in relativistic quantum electrodynamics

-[64], and is often referred to as the Klein tunneling [65, 66, 67].
+Whether sharp (equation 21) or smooth (equation 22), the transmission probability across a graphene p-n junction at normal incidence is always perfect: T(0) = 1, which resembles the original Klein paradox in relativistic quantum electrodynamics [70], and is often referred to as the Klein tunneling [71, 72, 73].

-Interfaces at contact electrodes.
-In experiments mostly soft p-n interfaces are often reported.
+at contact electrodes.
+In experiments Interfaces mostly soft p-n interfaces are often reported.
 Suspended graphene devices have typically a soft p-n junction, while encapsulated devices can have sharper potential steps approaching the 10 nm range, determined by the thickness of the gate insulator.
 However, there are inherent potential steps at the contacts themselves.
 This has two reasons: a) depending on the contact material, the workfunction difference between the metal and graphene results in an exchange of carriers, hence, to a region of contact doping; b), due to screening properties, the metal contacts can also be seen as an effective capacitor.
 Together with the gate capacitor(s), this changes the so-called gate-lever arms in the vicinity of the contact region.
 Again, one expects a change in carrier density in the vicinity of contacts.
 Since the metal electrode is in direct contact with the graphene sheet, this potential change can be rather steep.
-Consequently, as long as diffusive scattering can be disregarded, a normal metal contacts can also be seen as a (partially) reflecting mirror as will be seen e.g. in figure 23.
+Consequently, as long as diffusive scattering can be disregarded, a normal metal contacts can also be seen as a (partially) reflecting mirror as will be seen e.g. in figure 24.